How Much Compensation Can I Claim For A Needlestick Injury?

 Even in the highly managed and regulated UK medical industry, needlestick injuries can still occur as the result of medical negligence.
 The perpetual possibility of human error makes such issues difficult to eradicate entirely.
 For example, there are as many as 80,000 reported needlestick injuries in the NHS each year, meaning that both patients and healthcare workers can be at risk in cases of medical negligence.

 You can claim compensation for the needlestick injuries if they occur as the result of medical negligence.
 Depending on the healthcare facility, you may be making a claim against either a private hospital or against the NHS.
 Medical negligence could involve a failure to provide protective equipment and clothing, incorrect disposal of needles and sharp objects, and a failure to maintain a safe and risk-free environment.
-Discussing the claim with our legal team can be illustrative of the liabilities in your particular case.
+Discussing needle stick injury claims with our legal team can be illustrative of the liabilities in your particular case.

-It is essential to mention that, even though needlestick injuries tend to be far higher in medical environments, they still occur in work environments outside of the world of healthcare.
-If you sustain a needle stick injury at work, the question of responsibility and liability may be asked.
+It is essential to mention that, even though needlestick injuries tend to be far higher in medical environments, occupational exposure is still a risk outside of the world of healthcare.
+If you sustain a needlestick injury at work, the question of responsibility and liability may be asked.

 However, one important thing to note is that it is the employer or contractor’s legal duty to secure the work environment and protect the staff and visitors against the risk of needlestick injury at work.
 At frequent intervals, the employer should carry out risk assessment procedures and ensure that all hazards are eliminated.
 The employer must also provide the right safety equipment for workers to ensure that accidents like this do not occur.

-You can claim against an employer should you sustain a needlestick injury at work.
+You can claim against an employer should you sustain one of these injuries at work.
 All you need do is to follow the procedure listed in this guide and begin a compensation claim.
 We are always available to guide and pursue the case on your behalf.

 As in the case of injuries at work, any public place’s occupier must keep it safe for visitors.
 In this instance, a public place can refer to bars, supermarkets, clubs, banks, amusement parks, tattoo parlours, car parks, and so on.
 The owner or the operator of the public place is mandated by law to keep it safe for visitors and may be liable for any sharps or needlestick injuries which occur on the premises.

 If you ever sustain a needlestick injury in a public place, you may be able to take action by making a compensation claim.
-Following the processes as listed above will help you to initiate the process.
+Following the processes as listed above will help you to initiate the needlestick injury claims process.
 You can contact us for a free consultation session at any time.

 If needlestick injuries are not properly handled, they have the potential to cause more problems in the future.
 As a result, any compensation claim amount will be determined by the severity of the injury in both the long- and short-term.
 For example, a minor injury does not carry the same weighting as a major injury and, therefore, the amount that can be claimed will differ.